-- → A state is unlikely to assess a use tax on a nonresident who operates an aircraft within the state only occasionally. - > Rebutting a state law presumption can be difficult and the process for doing so varies from state to state. - → Tools to rebut the applicability of state sales taxation include: (i) evidence of delivery outside the state, (ii) evidence of state sales tax paid to the state where the aircraft is primarily "based," and (iii) evidence of personal property tax paid to another state.
+- → A state is unlikely to assess a use tax on a nonresident who operates an aircraft within the state only occasionally. - → Rebutting a state law presumption can be difficult and the process for doing so varies from state to state. - → Tools to rebut the application of state sales or use tax to an aircraft include: (i) evidence of delivery outside the state, (ii) evidence of state sales tax paid to the state where the aircraft is primarily "based," and (iii) evidence of personal property tax paid to another state.